-She might have some inside connection, but it's much more likely that she's just taking responsibility for her career growth personally, while you're waiting for someone else to guide you or reward you.
+She might have some inside connection, but it's more likely that she's just personally taking responsibility for her career development, while you're waiting for someone else to show you the way.

 It's logical to expect your boss to give you a promotion when you've earned one.
-It's also logical to expect that the HR department has a succession plan in place that should include planned promotions at all levels—including yours.
+It's also logical to expect the HR department to have a succession plan in place that involves promotions at all levels—including yours.
 But if you want to experience career growth, you need to take matters into your own hands.
-Here are four ways to take responsibility for your own career growth.

 Speak Up When an Opportunity Arises

-Employees would like to think that decisions are made based on merit, but managers are imperfect people, and they often make assumptions.
-For instance, the manager may think, “Jane probably doesn't want that Senior Trainer position because it requires lots of travel and she has little kids at home.”
+Employees would like to think that promotion decisions are made based on merit, but managers are imperfect people and they often make assumptions.
+For instance, the manager may think, “Jane probably doesn't want that senior trainer position because it requires lots of travel and she has little kids at home.”

 Now, this assumption could violate gender discrimination laws, but that doesn't mean that subtle discrimination doesn't happen.
-So, speak up.
-When an opportunity comes up and if you're interested in it, say something to your manager and express your interest.
+So speak up.
+When an opportunity arises that you're interested in, say something to your manager and express your interest.

 Keep in mind that you probably have skills and interests that your boss knows nothing about.
-She won't know about them either if you don't tell her about them.
-If you have an interest in a new area or an interest in managing people, let her know.
-Otherwise, she may pass you up for an employee who did speak up.
+She won't know about them either if you don't tell her.
+If you have an interest in a new area or in managing people, let her know.
+Otherwise, she may pass you up for an employee who does speak up.

 Speak Up Before an Opportunity Arises

-This doesn't mean that you need to bombard your boss with information on how you'd like to proceed with your career growth, but it does mean letting her know the paths you're interested in.
+This doesn't mean that you need to bombard your boss with information on how you'd like to proceed with your career, but it does mean letting her know the paths you're interested in.
 Your annual review is a great time to talk about these things.

 Find Out What Training You Need and Pursue It

-For instance, some jobs will favor people with MBAs.
+For instance, some jobs favor people with MBAs.
 If you want that type of job, you'd better go back to school.
 If you want to become a high school principal, your bachelor's degree in math education probably won't cut it.
-If you want to become the head of HR one day, you might want to pursue an SPHR certification or a master's degree in HR or an MBA.
+If you want to become the head of HR one day, you might want to pursue an SPHR certification, a master's degree in HR, or an MBA.

-Some career paths don't require formal certifications or degrees, so spending your time on them is great for your brain but won't necessarily help your career.
-That's why you should ask people who are doing jobs that you think you'd like.
+Some career paths don't require formal certifications or degrees, so spending your time on them is great academically but won't necessarily advance your career.
+That's why you should ask the people who are doing the jobs that you think you'd like to do.

-You need to speak up and act accordingly.
-Don't ever sit back and wait for someone else to notice that you'd do a great job in a higher level position.
-Volunteer for challenges.
-Things like serving on special projects and cross-functional teams open you up to new possibilities.
+Don't ever sit back and wait for someone else to notice that you'd do a great job in a higher-level position.
+Volunteer for challenges, like serving on special projects and cross-functional teams that open you up to new possibilities.

-Also, remember to build relationships outside of your direct line of reporting.
+Also, remember to build relationships outside your direct line of reporting.
 Always work hard and be pleasant to coworkers.
-If you have an interest in moving to a new department, work on developing a relationship with that department head.
+If you have an interest in moving to a new department, work on developing a relationship with the department head.

-Ultimately, your career growth is your responsibility.
-Make sure you take charge.
+Ultimately, your career growth is your responsibility, so take charge!